squidmin/java-labs/src/main/java/lambdas/README.md

 }
 ```

 In the above example, we use a `Predicate<T>`.
 This interface has some other default and static methods that are used for the purpose of chaining.
 We will discuss these methods and look at one example for each of them.

 ### a) `and(Predicate other)`

 This method returns a composed predicate that represents a short-circuiting logical AND of this predicate and another.

 In the below example, we need to check if a person is eligible for club membership.
-The criteria is that the person’s age should be more than 18 and less than 60.
+The criteria is that the person's age should be more than 18 and less than 60.

 We have created two predicates and then combined them into a single predicate using the `and()` method.

+### `PredicateDemo.java`

 ```java
 import java.util.function.Predicate;